softlayer/githubio_source/content/reference/services/SoftLayer_Network_Subnet_Swip_Transaction/resendSwipData.md

 ---
 title: "resendSwipData"
+description: "**DEPRECATED**
-description: "This function will allow you to update ARIN's registration data for a subnet to your current RWHOIS data."
+This function will allow you to update ARIN's registration data for a subnet to your current RWHOIS data."
 layout: "method"
 tags:
     - "method"